Past, Present, Future

 For Immediate Release

-AUGUST 5, 2008 / Legacy Project / – Research shows children need four to six involved, caring adults to fully develop emotionally and socially.
-So how can you help build closer bonds across the generations in your family?
-Try a Generations Scrapbook, Family Memories Quiz Bowl, Then & Now Fashion Fill-in, or grandparents and grandchildren can even work together to win a computer.
-There are plenty of free online family activities at www.legacyproject.org to help celebrate Grandparents Day, September 7.
-The national Legacy Project is an intergenerational education initiative with the nonprofit Generations United in Washington, DC.
+SEPTEMBER 4, 2012 / Legacy Project / – Research shows children need four to six involved, caring adults to fully develop emotionally and socially.
+Grandparents can play a vital role in today's families.
+So how do you build closer bonds across the generations in your family?
+Try a Generations Scrapbook, Did You Ever game, or grandparents and grandchildren can even travel time together to enter a contest and win a computer.
+The Legacy Project at www.legacyproject.org has plenty of free online family activities to help celebrate National Grandparents Day, September 9.
+The Legacy Project is a big-picture learning project for all ages.

 Relationships between generations benefit everyone.
 Children get a better sense of who they are and where they've come from, have higher self-esteem, even better grades in school.
 Parents are often less stressed when there's an active, supportive grandparent in their children's life.
 And older people live longer, healthier lives, with less memory loss and depression, and are much happier when they're actively involved with the young.